Stimulants

 Frequently asked questions

-• Stimulants on their own do not cause overdose in the way opioids do (when someone stops breathing), but they are increasingly being found in combination with opioids during overdose.
-In 2022, more than 70% of overdose deaths in Philadelphia involved a stimulant – primarily cocaine.
+Stimulants on their own do not cause overdose in the way opioids do (when someone stops breathing), but they are increasingly being found in combination with opioids during overdose.
+In 2023, 70% of overdose deaths in Philadelphia involved a stimulant – primarily cocaine.

 Overdose deaths involving both a stimulant and an opioid can be a result of intentional mixing or because of a contamination of the stimulant drug supply.
 If you are using a substance of any kind – even if it is not an opioid – you should carry naloxone (Narcan) in case the drug contains an opioid.